-The Commission is liable for pension contributions of £6,134.76 to the University of Ulster in respect of the year ended 31 March 2002, on behalf of Professor Dickson (this liability has been included in the accruals figure at note 8).
-No further pension contributions were made in respect of Commissioners in the year ended 31 March 2002.
+The Commission is liable for pension contributions of £6,134.76 to the University of Ulster in respect of the year ended 31 March 2003, on behalf of Professor Dickson.
+No further pension contributions were made in respect of Commissioners in the year ended 31 March 2003.